Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Orange County - Youth Guidance Center is a medium to low-security detention center located at 3030 North Hesperian St Santa Ana, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Orange County - Youth Guidance Center is a medium to low-security detention center located at 3030 North Hesperian St Santa Ana, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The 80-bed Orange County Youth Guidance Center (YGC), operated by the Orange County Probation Department, offers Substance Abuse rehabilitation for minors ranging from 13 through 20 years of age.
 The facility provides centrally located accommodations to meet the commitment needs of the Juvenile Court.
 Of the 80 beds at the facility 60 are for boys and 20 are for girls.